algorand/go-algorand-sdk/README.md

-defaultFrozen := false // whether user accounts will need to be unfrozen before transacting genesisHash := "SGO1GKSzyE7IEPItTxCByw9x8FmnrCDexi9/cOUJOiI=" // hash of the genesis block of the network to be used totalIssuance := uint64(100) // total number of this asset in circulation reserve := addr // specified address is considered the asset reserve (it has no special privileges, this is only informational) freeze := addr // specified address can freeze or unfreeze user asset holdings clawback := addr // specified address can revoke user asset holdings and send them to other addresses
+defaultFrozen := false // whether user accounts will need to be unfrozen before transacting genesisHash := "SGO1GKSzyE7IEPItTxCByw9x8FmnrCDexi9/cOUJOiI=" // hash of the genesis block of the network to be used totalIssuance := uint64(100) // total number of this asset in circulation decimals := uint64(1) // hint to GUIs for interpreting base unit reserve := addr // specified address is considered the asset reserve (it has no special privileges, this is only informational) freeze := addr // specified address can freeze or unfreeze user asset holdings clawback := addr // specified address can revoke user asset holdings and send them to other addresses